 If you have leftovers and you plan to eat them in the next few days, you can store them in the fridge overnight.
 Make sure to store it as airtight as possible.
 You can use the original pan if you have a matching lid; otherwise, fill it into a lockable container.

 The consistency will change though the longer you keep it stored, so try to eat it as soon as possible, ideally the next day.
 When heating up again, I recommend stirring it while heating in a pan again instead of a microwave.

 If you are not able to finish your leftovers the next day, you have only the freezer option left.
+Put everything into a freezer-safe container to avoid freezing burns.
 In the freezer, you can store it for about half a year.
-Put everything into a freezer-safe airtight container to avoid that the food will suffer from freezing burns.

 When reheating, take it out from the freezer about three to five hours before you are planning to eat it and let it slowly warm up in the fridge.
 Most food cannot cope well with sudden temperature changes.

 Once the whole box is defrosted, you can put everything in a pan and reheat it again.
 Avoid using the microwave and heat slowly for the best results.

 Expectation Vs. Reality – How To Choose The Right Side?

 I have given you twelve great options, but it is you who, in the end, will need to choose what you are serving with Jambalaya.